 Another cool thing to do in winter in Seville is to take Flamenco dance lessons to learn how to dance yourself.
 Especially if you’re a group of friends this is really fun!

-No Seville itinerary is complete without a visit to the Real Alcazar and the Giralda.
-And winter is no worst time than any other.
+No Seville itinerary is complete without a visit to the Real Alcazar, Seville Cathedral, and the Giralda.
+And winter is no worse time than any other.
 The ancient royal palace fascinates millions of travelers throughout the year.

 Refurbished by Castilian Christians, the original Moorish Alcazar dates back to the 700s and has kept its Arabic features.
 Still today, it’s one of the most outstanding Mudejar examples in Andalucia.

-The best way to visit these sights is with a joint skip-the-line ticket (including the cathedral) and guided tour to learn more about its rich history.
+The best way to visit these sights is with a joint skip-the-line ticket and guided tour to learn more about its rich history.
+Here is a post on how to book Seville Cathedral and Giralda tickets.

 Try Roscón de Reyes